 The major changes at Disney-Hollywood Studios, as with other parks at the Walt Disney World resort, seem to be primarily targeted at adding characters and keeping the material fresh and relevant, as well as cutting operating costs.
 Controversy erupted with the closing of Superstar Television, an attraction that used blue screen technology to add audience members into scenes from popular television shows.
 The park then ran through a changing roster of replacements, capitalizing on changing fads.
 The theater now sits empty, although special events are often held there.

 The Monster Sound Show used the setting of a five minute comedy haunted house film to demonstrate sound effect technology.
 After an initial screening of the film complete with its original soundtrack, audience volunteers then had the opportunity to reproduce the sound effects using professional equipment.
 The film was screened one final time with its sound track replaced by the volunteer-generated track, with often hilarious results.
 The show closed in 1996 and has been replaced multiple times.
-The current show is Sounds Dangerous, starring Drew Carey, which does not utilize audience volunteers.
-The Sounds of Danger attraction was shutdown in early 2012 and nothing has taken it's place yet.

 Another major change at the Disney-Hollywood Studios occurred as a result of Michael Eisner’s decision to close Feature Animation.
 The Animation building used to house a short Peter Pan-based feature that was created entirely at the Disney- Hollywood Studios location.
 After viewing the film, guests then had the opportunity to tour the Animation facility, where they could watch Animators at work behind a glass wall.
 The Florida Animation department was closed in 2003, and the attraction completely re-worked.